kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

 Design a Plugin API that combines the current [`Subcommand`](../pkg/plugin/interfaces.go) and [`RunOptions`](../pkg/plugins/internal/cmdutil/cmdutil.go) interfaces and enables plugin-chaining.
-The new `Subcommand` methods can be split in two different categories:
+The new `Subcommand` hooks can be split in two different categories:
-- Initialization methods
+- Initialization hooks
-- Execution methods
+- Execution hooks

+Initialization hooks are run during the dynamic creation of the CLI, which means that they are able to modify the CLI, e.g. providing descriptions and examples for subcommands or binding flags.
+Execution hooks are run after the CLI is created, and therefore cannot modify the CLI.
+On the other hand, as they are run during the CLI execution, they have access to user-provided flag values, project configuration, the new API resource or the filesystem abstraction, as opposed to the initialization hooks.

-Additionally, some of these methods may be optional, in which case a non-implemented method will be skipped when it should be called and consider it succeeded.
-This also allows to create some methods specific for a certain subcommand call (e.g.: `Resource`-related methods for the `edit` subcommand are not needed).
+Additionally, some of these hooks may be optional, in which case a non-implemented hook will be skipped when it should be called and consider it succeeded.
+This also allows to create some hooks specific for a certain subcommand call (e.g.: `Resource`-related hooks for the `edit` subcommand are not needed).

 Different ordering guarantees can be considered:
-- Method order guarantee: a method for a plugin will be called after its previous methods succeeded.
+- Hook order guarantee: a hook for a plugin will be called after its previous hooks succeeded.
-- Steps order guarantee: methods will be called when all plugins have finished the previous method.
+- Steps order guarantee: hooks will be called when all plugins have finished the previous hook.
-- Plugin order guarantee: same method for each plugin will be called in the order specified by the plugin position at the plugin chain.
+- Plugin order guarantee: same hook for each plugin will be called in the order specified by the plugin position at the plugin chain.

-All of the methods will offer plugin order guarantee, as they all modify/update some item so the order of plugins is important.
-Execution methods need to guarantee step order, as the items that are being modified in each step (config, resource, and filesystem) are also needed in the following steps.
-This is not true for initialization methods that modify items (metadata and flagset) that are only used in their own methods, so they only need to guarantee method order.
+All of the hooks will offer plugin order guarantee, as they all modify/update some item so the order of plugins is important.
+Execution hooks need to guarantee step order, as the items that are being modified in each step (config, resource, and filesystem) are also needed in the following steps.
+This is not true for initialization hooks that modify items (metadata and flagset) that are only used in their own methods, so they only need to guarantee hook order.

-Execution methods will be able to return an error.
-A specific error can be returned to specify that no further methods of this plugin should be called, but that the scaffold process should be continued.
+Execution hooks will be able to return an error.
+A specific error can be returned to specify that no further hooks of this plugin should be called, but that the scaffold process should be continued.
 This enables plugins to exit early, e.g., a plugin that scaffolds some files only for cluster-scoped resources can detect if the resource is cluster-scoped at one of the first execution steps, and therefore, use this error to tell the CLI that no further execution step should be called for itself.

-### Initialization methods
+### Initialization hooks

 #### Update metadata
-This method will be used for two purposes.
+This hook will be used for two purposes.
 It provides CLI-related metadata to the Subcommand (e.g., command name) and update the subcommands metadata such as the description or examples.

 - Required/optional